 Meet the Robin Chemers Neustein Postdoctoral Fellowship Award Winners

-Since 2010, twenty-three talented early-career female scientists at the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai have received the Robin Chemers Neustein Postdoctoral Fellow Award.
+Since 2010, twenty-five talented early-career female scientists at the Graduate School of Biomedical Sciences at the Icahn School of Medicine at Mount Sinai have received the Robin Chemers Neustein Postdoctoral Fellow Award.
 Here are their stories.

 Jennifer Chan